ossf/scorecard/checks.md

 # Check Documentation

 This page contains information on how each check works and calculates scores.
-All of these checks are basically "best-geusses" currently, and operate on a series of heuristics.
+All of these checks are basically "best-guesses" currently, and operate on a set of heuristics.

 They are all subject to change, and have much room for improvement!
 If you have ideas for things to add, or new ways to detect things, please contribute!